Welcome to the German Comics Association

 Projects and Events

-German comics booth at the Angoulême International Comics Festival 2018.→ Weiterlesen
+Collective booth for German comics at the International Comics Festival in Angoulême 2019.→ Weiterlesen

 The German Comics Association was founded in Berlin in September 2013.
 It emerged out of an initiative created by comic artists, researchers, producers and academics, who, as part of the International Literature Festival Berlin 2013, published the Comics Manifesto.
 It was signed by more than 800 creative artists, journalists, and scholars, among others.
 Significant goals therein include the reinforcing of the comics culture in German through the creation of an institute as well as the general reinforcement of the medium itself.
 With the establishment of the non-profit association, an instrument was created that would be able to actualize these goals in a number of ways.

 Holds a degree in arts education from Berlin, director emeritus of studies, former supervisor of the arts at a Berlin high-school, long-time chairman of the BDK in Berlin.
 Numerous comic projects with students and teachers.

 Holds degrees in Eastern European studies, Hungarian studies and Eastern and Southern European History from Berlin, Paris and Budapest.
 Cultural manager of German-Hungarian cultural exchanges, freelancer for a comics publisher, currently project coordinator and foundation advisor for the Federal Association of German Foundations.

 Holds a degree in Cultural Studies, German Studies and Philosophy from Bremen.
 Completed a postgraduate degree in Cultural Management in Hanover.
 Previously worked as a Press Officer for the Bremen Theatre and for the Hanover State Theatre’s Artistic Management Offices, and as an Assistant to the Management of an Environmental Education Association in Hamburg.
 Chairman of the Board at the Hamburg Comics Festival until the end of 2018.